Strategies and Accommodation to Support Employment in People with FASD

 For Employment Service Professionals

-This section outlines practical tools and specific strategies which can be adopted and implemented by employment service professionals, employers and those in the justice workforce supporting transition into the workforce.
+This section outlines practical tools and specific strategies which can be adopted and implemented by employment service professionals, employers and those in the justice system workforce, supporting transition into employment.

-Employment service professionals can implement these 4 work-related supports:
+Employment agency professionals can implement 4 work-related supports:

 WORK-RELATED SUPPORT 1 OF 4